nhost/nhost/docs/docs/platform/graphql/index.md

 Building your GraphQL API is a lot of work, but with Nhost it's easy because every table and column is instantly available in your GraphQL API.

+## Endpoint

+The GraphQL API is available at `https://[subdomain].nhost.run/v1/graphql` When using the [CLI](/platform/cli) the GraphQL API is available at `http://localhost:1337/v1/graphql`.

 ### GraphQL Clients for JavaScript

-The Nhost JavaScript client comes with a simple [GraphQL client](reference/javascript/nhost-js/graphql) that works well for the backend or simple applications.
+The Nhost JavaScript client comes with a simple [GraphQL client](/reference/javascript/nhost-js/graphql) that works well for the backend or simple applications.

 When building frontend applications it's recommended to use a more advanced GraphQL client such as: